PhillipSawyers/quizgame/README.md

 I used Google Chrome's Development tools to constantly test each change that I made to my project and to ensure that it appeared in the desired way on different screen sizes.
 I also tested my website on different screen sizes (mobile and desktop) to ensure it appeared in the desired way on different devices.

 **Challenges and Problems**

+Due to time I was unable to get the users top scores to save correctly as some display as a random number

 **HTML, CSS and JAVASCRIPT Validation**